-These updates to the Tugaske Project result in an estimated CAPEX of \$CAD 353.6 Million (or \$US 261.9 Million Dollars).
-This includes a contingency of \$CAD 32 Million (\$US 24 Million), which is approximately 10% of the total direct and indirect costs.
+These updates to the Tugaske Project resulted in an estimated CAPEX of \$CAD 352.1 Million.
+This includes a contingency of \$CAD 33.6 Million, which is approximately 10% of the total direct and indirect costs.
 The contingency for the Project represents a minimum P85 level of confidence from the Monte Carlo analysis completed for the CAPEX.